Your Name: Characters

 Listed in the credits and named in the novelization as "Yuki-chan Sensei.")

 (Note: In the English dub of The Garden of Words, Yukino is voiced by Maggie Flecknoe.
-Kana Hanazawa reprises this role from the original Japanese version of the film.)
+Kana Hanazawa reprises this role from that film's original Japanese version.)

 An introspective teacher of Classical Japanese at Itomori High School specializing in literature and poetry; as of 2013, she is 27 (born February 27, 1986).
-She teaches the class about the word "kataware-doki."
-(Note: Neologized from "kawatare-doki," an old Japanese word meaning "twilight'" a similar archaic or poetic word in English is crepuscule.
+She teaches the class about the word "kataware-doki".
+(Note: Neologized from "kawatare-doki", an old Japanese word meaning "twilight'" a similar archaic or poetic word in English is crepuscule.
 "Kawatare" (彼は誰) literally means "Who is he/she?"; "kataware" is homophonic with a word meaning "one part of a couple; fragment" (片割れ).
 Old Japanese superstition says all manners of supernatural occurrence are possible at twilight.)
-Yukari was a character in Shinkai's previous film The Garden of Words.
+Yukari previously appeared in Shinkai's film The Garden of Words.
 (Note: The protagonist of the same film, Takao Akizuki (秋月 孝雄, Akizuki Takao) also features in Your Name as a silent cameo appearance, albeit for a few frames.)

-In September 2013, Yukari actually lived in Tokyo (as seen in The Garden of Words) and taught in a high school there; she would later continue teaching while moving back to her hometown, Imabari, Ehime.
+In September 2013, Yukari actually lived in Tokyo (as seen in The Garden of Words) and taught in a local high school; she would later continue educating while moving back to her hometown, Imabari, Ehime.
 It is, according to Shinkai, "up to the viewer's imagination" as to why she was seen in Itomori.